Odell Beckham Jr.: 2020 season

-In Week 2 against the Cincinnati Bengals, Beckham caught four passes for 74 yards and his first receiving touchdown of the season during the 35–30 win.
-In Week 4, against the Dallas Cowboys, he had five receptions for 81 receiving yards and two receiving touchdowns to go along with 73 rushing yards and a rushing touchdown in the 49–38 victory, amassing 154 total yards and 3 touchdowns on the day.
+In Week 2 against the Bengals, Beckham caught four passes for 74 yards and his first receiving touchdown of the season during the 35–30 win.
+In Week 4, against the Cowboys, he had five receptions for 81 receiving yards and two receiving touchdowns to go along with 73 rushing yards and a rushing touchdown in the 49–38 victory, amassing 154 total yards and 3 touchdowns on the day.
 The rushing touchdown occurred late in the fourth quarter as the Browns were trying to stop a furious comeback attempt by the Cowboys.
 The touchdown helped put the Browns up by 11, effectively sealing the game.
 In Week 7 against the Bengals, Beckham left the game in the first quarter with a knee injury and did not return after trying to tackle Darius Phillips following an interception.
 The next day, it was revealed that Beckham suffered a torn ACL, prematurely ending his season.
 He was placed on injured reserve on October 27, 2020.
 Beckham finished the 2020 season with 23 catches for 319 yards and three receiving touchdowns plus three rushes for 72 yards and a rushing touchdown in seven games played.